3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/react/intro-to-react.md

 * What are all of the components that make up your page?
 * Are there any components that might be rendered multiple times on the same page?
 * Draw a diagram of the page with boxes around each component.
-Alongside your diagram, list the components and their
+Alongside your diagram, list the components and the data that each component might require.